!!! IMPORTANT – Read this first !!!

 - A nice example of this can be seen in the below rendition.
 Check few seconds from around 6:40 – “yAdava….kula….muraLi” (For the full concert, refer here):

 - Another example of a similar buildup (at around 2:09:30) – “kAma janaka….kamanIya….vadana“:

-There are other such places when this anticipation and the slight deviation can create such interesting effects for a rasika.
+There are may such instances when this cultivated anticipation on the part of rasika and the slight deviation brought in by MDR create interesting effects for the rasika.

 Most of MDR’s AlApanas are measured and slow.
 They are also of smaller duration than similar AlApanas from most other artists.
 There is typically no torrential outpour of bhrugas during MDR AlApanas.
 The slower pace of phrases enables the listener to appreciate the nuances of the rAga.
 The gap between the phrases enables the rasika to absorb the music fully into him.
 While most other artists use long, fast bhruga-laden passages to “stun” the listeners and extract a wow out of them, MDR leads the rasikas gently into his music and the rasika becomes part of the performance!